Pexers/CS-fundamentals/Computing Systems/Operating Systems.md

 $ apt list --installed  # List installed packages
 $ apt list --upgradeable  # List upgradeable packages
 ```

+**UnattendedUpgrades** is enabled by default in Ubuntu systems for security updates, starting from 16.0 LTS and later.
+- Checking if UnattendedUpgrades is enabled on your system.
+    1. Check the service status.
+        ```sh
+        $ systemctl status unattended-upgrades
+        ```
+    2. Check the `/etc/apt/apt.conf.d/20auto-upgrades` configuration file.
+        ```conf
+        APT::Periodic::Update-Package-Lists "1";
+        APT::Periodic::Unattended-Upgrade "1";
+        ```
+- Useful options from the `/etc/apt/apt.conf.d/50unattended-upgrades` configuration file that can be enabled.
+    ```conf
+    Unattended-Upgrade::Remove-Unused-Kernel-Packages "true";
+    Unattended-Upgrade::Remove-Unused-Dependencies "true";
+    Unattended-Upgrade::Automatic-Reboot "true";
+    Unattended-Upgrade::Automatic-Reboot-Time "00:00";
+    ```

 #### OpenSSH
 - Generated key pairs should be placed inside the `~/.ssh` directory.
 - The host machine should be configured with public key inside the `~/.ssh/authorized_keys` file.